-Allocation Request must be submitted for each year.
-For the period covered by these guidelines (2017-18 through 2019-20), a Lead Agency may submit all years up front or submit annual requests each year.
-Unrequested funds will be held by the state during the 2017-18 through 2019-20 period.
-Future guidelines may include provision for loans or reallocation of any 2017-18 through 2019-20 funds that do not have an allocation request.
-After the project has been fully reviewed and approved, CalSTA will release the requested funds to the Lead Agency as often as quarterly as funds are received to be deposited in the dedicated SRA bank account.
+If the Lead Agency intends to roll over funds or hold funds for a more substantial project, a full Allocation Request must be submitted each year.
+For the period covered by these guidelines (2020-21 through 2024-25), a Lead Agency may submit all years up front or submit annual requests each year.
+Unrequested funds will be held by the state.
+Future guidelines may include provision for loans or reallocation of any funds that do not have an allocation request.
+After the project has been fully reviewed and approved, CalSTA will release the requested funds to the

+Lead Agency as often as quarterly as funds are received to be deposited in the dedicated SRA bank account.
 Funding received in the first year will remain in the account while the subsequent year(s) funds are accrued and added to the account.
 Upon receipt of the final year's funding, whether it's for four years or less, the agency will have six months to begin the project.

-Reassigning Funds to a New or Existing Eligible State Rail Assistance Project
+Reassigning Funds to a New or Existing Eligible SRA Project